Who we are:

 When are F.A.C.T.S. meetings?

 Meetings for the F.A.C.T.S.
-Board are held the third Wednesday of each month at the COMPASS Conference Room, 2nd Floor, 700 NE 2nd Street, Meridian.
+Board are held the fourth Wednesday of each month at the COMPASS Conference Room, 2nd Floor, 700 NE 2nd Street, Meridian.
 The public is welcome.

 Who are the members of F.A.C.T.S.